Here are answers to a number of the common questions asked by our guests.

 Q: Can I bring my pet to the races?

-A: No pets of any kind (outside of service animals) are permitted at Mid-Ohio Sports Car Course.
+A: No pets of any kind (outside of service animals) are permitted at Mid-Ohio Sports Car Course with the exception of SCCA National Championship Runoffs.
+They must be kept on a 6 foot leash.
 Animal kennel and boarding facilities are located near the racetrack.
 Call Cedar Creek Kennel at (419) 886-4030 or Mohican Boarding Kennel at (419) 884-7387 for more information or to make a reservation.

 Q: Can I listen to the races while I'm at the track?